raquo/Airstream/README.md

 `stream.filterWith(signalOfBooleans)` emits events from `stream`, but only when the given signal's (or Var's) current value is `true`.

+##### `tapEach`

+`observable.tapEach(callback)` executes a side effecting callback every time the observable emits.
+If it's a signal, it also runs when its initial value is evaluated.
+This method is similar in spirit to Scala collections `tapEach` method.

+`tapEach` is a helper for situations where the ergonomics of chaining are more important than keeping side effects in observers.
+Normally it's a good practice to put any side-effecting callbacks into observers, where they are easy to find and recognize.

 ### Operators vs Transactions